-Low-digestible sweeteners have sweet carbohydrates that resist digestion and so, provide 25 to 90% less calories than table sugar.
-These products are not calorie free, but by law may be labeled as zero-calorie if they provide <5 cal/serving (note on that here).
+Hard-to-digest sweeteners have sweet carbohydrates that resist digestion and so, provide 25 to 90% fewer calories than table sugar.
+These products are not calorie-free, but by law may be labeled as zero-calorie if they provide <5 cal/serving (Wondering what one serving is?
+Read THIS).

-Low-digestible carbohydrates used as sweeteners include polyols (erythritol, xylitol, sorbitol, maltitol, mannitol, isomalt), rare sugars (allulose, tagatose, xylitol), and some soluble fibers (inulin, fructo- and isomalto-oligosaccharides).
-As opposed to high-intensity sweeteners, all of these carbs have bulking properties which is the ability to add weight and volume to foods, impacting mouthfeel and texture, like regular sugar does.
+Low-digestible carbohydrates used as sweeteners include (1) polyols (erythritol, xylitol, sorbitol, maltitol, mannitol, isomalt), (2) rare sugars (allulose, tagatose), and (3) some soluble fibers (inulin, fructo- and isomalto-oligosaccharides).
+As opposed to high-intensity sweeteners, all of those carbs have a bulking property, which is the ability to add weight and volume to foods, impacting mouthfeel and texture, as regular sugar does.

-Being less sweet than table sugar (xylitol is an exception), these carbs are often blended with high-intensity sweeteners such as stevia, monk fruit, sucralose, aspartame, acesulfame K, and neotame.
+Except for xylitol, all of them are less sweet than table sugar.
+They tend to be blended with high-intensity sweeteners (stevia, monk fruit, sucralose, aspartame, acesulfame K, and neotame).
 See erythritol blends, xylitol blends, sorbitol blends, soluble fiber blends, and allulose blends.

-Advantages of these carbs: sweet taste, lower in calories, bulking properties, and digestive health benefits.
-Disadvantage: Eaten alone in empty stomach or in excess may cause diarrhea or other adverse gastrointestinal effects.
+Disadvantages: Eaten alone on an empty stomach or in excess may cause diarrhea or other adverse gastrointestinal effects.

 How do Low-Digestible Sweeteners Behave in our Body?

-When in comes to the effect of blood sugar levels, low-digestible sweeteners may act in one of two ways: (1) be slowly converted into glucose, not causing a sudden increase in blood sugar; or (2) have no effect on blood glucose.
-They are often promoted by their manufacturers or distributors as low glycemic index sweeteners
+When it comes to the effect on blood sugar level, low-digestible sweeteners may act in one of two ways: (1) be slowly converted into glucose, not causing a sudden increase in blood sugar; or (2) have no effect on blood glucose.
+Their manufacturers or distributors often promote them as low glycemic index sweeteners

 The portion of low-digestible sweeteners that is not digested by gut enzymes, reaches the large intestine intact and is fermented by microbiota (healthy bacteria in the gut).
-They provide health benefits as a prebiotics by stimulating the growth and activity of gut microbes or as a fiber by improving bowel function.
-When they enter the large intestine, they may act by drawing water from the body, causing loose stools or diarrhea.
-Adverse effects, consequence of undigested sweeteners reaching the large intestine, include a variety of digestive issues.
-Bloating, stomach rumble, flatulence, and diarrhea are commonly associated with excessive intake.
-The uncomfortable digestive effects you might feel are similar to that experienced when having too much high-fiber foods (beans).
-All low-digestible sweeteners are FODMAP carbohydrates, an acronym for Fermentable, Oligo-, Di-, Mono-saccharides and Polyols, and should not be consumed by people with "irritable bowel syndrome" (IBS).
+They provide health benefits as prebiotics by stimulating the growth and activity of gut microbes or as a fiber by improving bowel function.

 WhatSugar Blog is reader-supported.